-There are some long-term debts like mortgages and student loans which are not manageable in chapter 7.
-Debts like taxes and mortgage can often be modified or paid back over time and in part.
+There are some long-term debts like mortgages and student loans, which are not manageable in chapter 7.
+Debts like taxes and mortgages can often be modified or paid back over time and in part.
 In those cases, you may need to file chapter 13.

-Not all attorneys are created equal.
-Some work to become very good in a certain area such as working with foreclosures and student loans.
+Not all attorneys are created equal — some work to become outstanding in a specific area such as working with foreclosures and student loans.
 Look at the reviews.
-Find someone who knows what he is doing when you come to him with your Foreclosure, student loan or tax debt.
+Find someone who knows what he is doing when you come to him with your foreclosure, student loan, or tax debt.

 Call 502-625-0903 for Free consultation

 Every case is different, and this isn’t like ordering a pizza.
-If a pizza isn’t right you can blame Papa Johns.
+If a pizza isn’t right, you can blame Papa Johns.
 You didn’t bake it.
-But in a bankruptcy you have to work together with the attorney to get the bankruptcy done.
-It is really bad when the attorney doesn’t know the recipe for the pizza or how to bake it.
-And some of them don’t.
-In bankruptcy, the client has to work with the attorney to make sure the mortgage gets modified, stripped or back out of default.
+But in bankruptcy, you have to work together with the attorney to get the bankruptcy done.
+It is horrible when the attorney doesn’t know the recipe for the pizza or how to bake it.
+And some attorneys don’t.
+In bankruptcy, the client has to work with the attorney to make sure the mortgage gets modified, stripped, or back out of default.

 We educate our clients with resources on our website.
-I personally draft petitions with clients to insure the petition are prepared correctly.
+I personally draft petitions with clients to ensure the petition is prepared correctly.
 I never hand you over to a paralegal.
-After a Chapter 7 petition is prepared pretty much the client just has to take the second class and show up in court.
-Sometimes a redemption to purchase the auto is done or the client asks us to remove a judicial lien.
+After a Chapter 7 petition is filed pretty much the client just has to take the second class and show up in court.
+Sometimes a redemption to purchase the auto is done, a loan is reaffirmed, or the client asks us to remove a judicial lien.

-But one thing is certain – time is of the essence!
-If a foreclosure has been filed against you the bank has hired an attorney at 250 to 350 per hour to prosecute the foreclosure.
-It comes out of the equity in your home.
-If the credit card company is suing you should not wait until after they have garnished 15% of your wages and attached your home.
-Maybe we can get it back.
-Maybe we can’t.
-The sooner you file a Chapter 7 or 13 the sooner this stops.
-The sooner see us about filing the more options you have.
+But one thing is sure – time is of the essence!
+If a foreclosure has been filed against you, the bank has hired an attorney at 250 to 350 per hour.
+He is being paid to take your home as quickly as he can.
+His wages come out of your equity in your home.
+If the credit card company is suing, you should not wait until after they have garnished 25% of your wages and attached your home.
+Maybe we can get garnished wages or bank accounts funds back.
+If you wait too long you can’t.
+The sooner you file a Chapter 7 or 13, the faster this stops.
+The sooner see us about filing, the more options you have.
 Call now.